davidpomerenke/aima.js/readme.md

 - [ajlopez/NodeAima](https://github.com/ajlopez/NodeAima) is an abandoned implementation of only the *vacuum world* in Node Javascript.

-The existing code from these projects still has to be harnessed for this module!
+The existing code from these projects still has to be harnessed for this project!

 ## Contributing